cmugpi/gpi-labs/pipelab/README.md

 Thankfully, there's a folder "LevelInfo", which for each level includes the level setting, and the different enemies in that level.

-You decide to output a sorted list of all of the possible enemies, without duplicates.
+You decide to output a sorted (ignoring case) list of all of the possible enemies, without duplicates.

 ### logistics